johankaibutsu/reddit-image-scraper/README.md

 Downloaded images get stored in the images folder in script directory.

 # Usage
-  python3 reddit-downloader -memes -10 -top
+  python3 reddit-downloader -s memes -n 10 -o top

   this sort posts by top and download the first 10 images